prasunnyD/sports_api/README.md

 - Go 1.21 or higher
 - MotherDuck account and token
 - Access to the `nfl_data.nfl_roster_db` table in MotherDuck
+- Access to NBA data tables in MotherDuck (for NBA features)

 ## Database Schema

-The API connects to a MotherDuck database with the following schema:
+The API connects to a MotherDuck database with the following schemas:

+### NFL Schema
 ```sql
 CREATE TABLE nfl_roster_db(
   player_id VARCHAR,